 If you have a gluten intolerance, you may experience many abdominal pain symptoms, inflammation, migraines, fatigue, and skin disorders.
 Avoiding gluten in your diet will alleviate these symptoms, and there will be no long-term damage to your body.

 In celiac disease consuming gluten damages the villi of the small intestine.
 The villi are what absorb nutrients from food.
 When this is damaged, serious health problems may arise, such as anemia, neurological issues, osteoporosis, thyroid disease, type 1 diabetes, multiple sclerosis, lymphoma and even infertility.
 The list keeps growing.

 Treatment for celiac disease

 It is important to know that those with celiac disease must follow a lifelong gluten-free diet, even a trivial amount of gluten in the diet can damage the small intestine.
 If celiac disease is left untreated long-term health problems may result as mentioned above.

 Testing for celiac disease

-Most common testing is a biopsy of a small intestine or testing for genetic markers may also be a way to determine if a person is likely to have Celiac disease.
+The most common testing is a biopsy of a small intestine, or testing for genetic markers may also be a way to determine if a person is likely to have Celiac disease.